 Puppy Care Game

 For this we did a “Pick Up The Poop” game – now you may think eeuuw!
 But this was quite hilarious and I think it was actually their favourite game 🙂

 - Inflate (well underinflate actually) lots of mini 5″ balloons

 - Put the girls into teams of 3 (I had 9 children)

 - Give them all a plastic poop bag

 - Then tell them to “pick up the poop” and put it into their team’s basket

-- The team who has collected the most balloons within a minute are the winners
+- The team that has collected the most balloons within a minute is the winner

 Other Party Game Ideas